medfreeman/RogueSquadron3DInstaller/README.md

 **The file license/LICENSE.TXT is the original game license, and is property of LucasArts**

-**This installer source is available solely to prove that there's no intent to include malicious software inside this installer**
+**This installer source code is available solely to prove that there's no intent to include malicious software inside this installer**